A two-time national champion and former gymnast for LSU, Ashleigh Clare-Kearney enters her sixth season as a volunteer assistant coach for the Tigers.

 A five-time First-Team All-American during her career at LSU, Clare-Kearney handles all choreography for floor and beam routines, and she assists in coaching all four events.

-In 2013, her efforts were widely recognized as LSU was credited with having one of the most exciting floor lineups in the country with dazzling choreography and fantastic performances.
-The Tigers finished the season ranked No. 5 nationally in the event, with a season-high 49.625 that ranks as the second-best team floor total in school history.
+In 2013, Clare-Kearney’s efforts were widely recognized as LSU was credited with having one of the most exciting floor lineups in the country with dazzling choreography and fantastic performances.
+The Tigers finished the season ranked No. 5 nationally in the event, with a season-high 49.625 that ranks as one of the best team floor totals in school history.